caro46/Pipa_parva/preparing_pipa_data.md

     }
 }
 ```
 Error for BJE4295 during the trimming (and fastqc failed to produce a file).
 Run it again.
 If an error again, need to copy the original data again to sharcnet (maybe error when copy).
+So when it was run by itself, it went fine; perhaps an issue on sharcnet during the previous run...
 ```
 /work/cauretc/programs/FastQC/fastqc -o /work/cauretc/2017_pipoidea/fastqc_quality /work/cauretc/2017_pipoidea/2017_Pipa_Rhino_genomes/*_trim_paired.fastq.gz
 ```